sanskrit/raw_etexts_english/blogs/manasataramgini/2008-03-16_samkhya-as-vedanta-and-a-note-on-evolution-of-shaiva-yoga.md

 +++
-title = "sAMkhya as “vedAnta” and a note on evolution of shaivaxa0yoga"
+title = "sAMkhya as “vedAnta” and a note on evolution of shaiva yoga"

 +++
 The publication of a critical edition and scholarly annotation of the